B-e-n-j-o-o/Energy-Dashboard/README.md

 # Energy-Dashboard
-   A display that shows your household’s energy data, the weather forecast and the temperature.
+   A display that visualizes your household’s and photovoltaic's energy data, weather forecast and temperature.
 The dynamic backlight...

       GREEN 🟢: PV Production > household's consumption BLUE  🔵: PV Production < household's consumption RED   🔴: battery fuse blown

-   ...allows you to adjust your energy consumption to save electricity.
-If you regularly struggle with battery failures caused by blown fuses (as I and my father do), the backlight allows you to react quickly.
+   ...allows you to adjust your energy consumption in real time (cooking, do the laundry).
 This module helps you manage your household more sustainably and, as a result, save on your electricity costs.
+Additionally, if you regularly struggle with battery failures caused by blown fuses of the battery system (as I and my father do), the backlight allows you to react quickly.

 ## Displayed data
-  1. electricity production of the photovoltaic system
+  1. electricity produced by the photovoltaic system
-  2. electricity consumption of the household
+  2. electricity consumed by the household
-  3. icon (☀️ or ☁️) displays the current weather (determined via direct solar radiation in W/m² => threshold can be set in config.py)
+  3. current weather

+         SUN   ☀️: direct solar radiation > threshold (preset: 5 W/m² => threshold can be set in config.py)
+         CLOUD ☁️: direct solar radiation <= threshold

-  4. forecast change: predicted time until the weather changes (e.g "☀️ 3h" means: the direct solar radiation is under the threshold value in 3h).
+  5. forecast change: predicted time until the weather changes (e.g "☀️ 3h" means: the direct solar radiation is under the threshold value in 3h).
 This helps you to estimate how long your PV system is producing electricity.
-  5. battery level
+  6. battery level
   7. outdoor temperature
   8. indoor temperatur
   9. todays maximum outdoor temperature